elastic/ecs/rfcs/text/0000-definition-of-ecs-compliance.md

 ## Usage

 An ECS-compliant event will have `@timestamp`, `ecs.version`, and at least one other field.
 Dots in the ECS field name represent a nested object structure.
-The following mapping sets the correct data types when this document is indexed into Elasticsearch.
+The following mapping indexes as the correct data types into Elasticsearch:

 ```json
 {